The Stranger (1967 film)

 The Stranger (Lo straniero) is a 1967 Italian film directed by Luchino Visconti, based on Albert Camus's 1942 novel The Stranger, with Marcello Mastroianni.

 Plot

-Arthur Mersault's friend Raymond beats his girlfriend and is sued by her.
-In court, Mersault testifies to his friend's advantage.
-Raymond is off the hook, but now his girlfriend's male relatives stalk Mersault.
+Arthur Meursault's friend Raymond beats his girlfriend and is sued by her.
+In court, Meursault testifies to his friend's advantage.
+Raymond is off the hook, but now his girlfriend's male relatives stalk Meursault.
 He shoots one of them and ends up in prison.